Alexander Yakovenko (diplomat)

-Alexander Vladimirovich Yakovenko (Алекса́ндр Влади́мирович Якове́нко; born 21 October 1954) is a Russian diplomat.
+Alexander Vladimirovich Yakovenko (Александр Владимирович Яковенко; born 21 October 1954) is a Russian diplomat.
 He served as the ambassador of Russia to the United Kingdom between January 2011 and August 2019.
 Since August 2019, he has been rector of the Diplomatic Academy of the Ministry of Foreign Affairs.
 He is a former Deputy Minister of Foreign Affairs of Russia.
-While working at the Ministry of Foreign Affairs in Moscow, he was in charge of multilateral diplomacy (UN, UNESCO and other international organizations, economic and humanitarian cooperation, human rights, environmental cooperation, climate change, education, culture and sport issues).
+While working at the Ministry of Foreign Affairs in Moscow, he was in charge of multilateral diplomacy (UN, UNESCO, and other international organizations, economic and humanitarian cooperation, human rights, environmental cooperation, climate change, education, culture, and sport issues).
 A graduate of the Moscow State Institute of International Relations in 1976, he later gained a Doctor of Law degree.
-Yakovenko holds the diplomatic rank of Ambassador Extraordinary and Plenipotentiary, and speaks Russian, English and French.
+Yakovenko holds the diplomatic rank of Ambassador Extraordinary and Plenipotentiary, and speaks Russian, English, and French.

 Career

 Yakovenko began his diplomatic career in 1976 and has held positions at the Ministry of Foreign Affairs of the Soviet Union, including the Department of International Organizations, the Permanent Mission of the USSR to the United Nations in New York, the Foreign Policy Planning Department, the Department of International Scientific and Technical Cooperation, the Department of Security and Disarmament, the Permanent Mission of the Russian Federation to International Organizations in Vienna, and the Information and Press Department.
 He has participated in many sessions of the UN Security Council and General Assembly, the UNESCO General Conference, various OSCE forums, negotiations on conventional armed forces in Europe and confidence building measures, the IAEA Board of Governors meetings, the Russian-American Joint Commission on Economic and Technological Cooperation, and the G8 expert meetings.
 He headed the Russian delegation at the International Space Station negotiations (1993–1998).